forestgrape/coronavirus/controlling.md

 > Allowing skiing in some regions first, I consider beneficial, since all can benefit from the experiences gathered.
 Ideally the situations are closely monitored (e.g. Covid-19 saliva-tests for travellers both on arrival and departure) and all experiences (concepts, monitoring results) are transparently published.

-> International Travelling can be connected to skiing but mostly skiing and international travelling are independent.
+> International travelling can be connected to skiing but mostly skiing and international travelling are independent.
 Generally for travelling I think in place staying in case of an infection is important i.e. test before leave/travel (as of 30.11. not further discussed on this page).

 __ThinkThrough__
 Two sides:
 * **Skiing itself:** Skiing down some slope has risks, however not virus infections.
 So regarding SARS-2 skiing itself is safe.
 * **Skiing associated:** Skiing as practiced nowadays (before ~~corona~~ corona-measures) involves crowded cableway cabins and room, restaurants and bars and at all locations with different people from different regions and countries.
 Moreover all this at a very high altitude ( => deep breathing).

-All mentioned in skiing associated are known as risk factors for Covid aerosol transmission (independent of the observed transmission in ski resorts).
+The points mentioned in skiing associated are known as risk factors for Covid transmission.
+Accordingly, without (adequate/aerosol) transmission preventions measures many transmissions have been linked to ski resorts in the winter 2020.

 __Evidence__
 In line with theoretical risk factors (high altitude, sports, dry air in densely populated indoor rooms) - without aerosol protection measures (disinfectants and some droplet preventions were already in place in winter 2020) - many infections occurred in ski resorts.